FuzzyMainframes/Awesome-Mainframes/README.md

 # Awesome-Mainframes
-Awesome list of mainframe related resources &amp; projects
+Awesome list of mainframe related resources &amp; projects and is currently in a very early stage.

 ## Getting Started